-Third, this thesis presented an advanced energy planning approach based on detailed spatiotemporal modelling and soft-linked to the power flow.
+Third, this thesis presented an advanced energy planning approach based on detailed spatio-temporal modelling and soft-linked to the power flow.
 The application of the method lead to several conclusions.
 It was shown that differences between spatially distributed modelling and coarser modelling are significant and that energy system topology should be accounted for.
 It was also shown that power grid aspects should be also considered as island energy planning scenarios may require additional grid investments not considered in the energy planning models.

 Fourth, the research regarding the advanced technologies - demand response and energy storage system integration in the energy systems on islands was carried out in PAPER 4 and PAPER 5.
 The implementation of such technologies in island energy systems is of great importance as they include islanders in the energy systems and make them active participants in the energy transition of islands.
-The joint conclusion is that the integration of the demand response and energy storage systems lead to the lower operating cost of the energy systems and additional revenue streams for the flexibility providers.
+The joint conclusion is that the integration of the demand response and energy storage systems lead to the lower operating cost of the energy system, a higher possibility for the integration of renewable energy sources in the island energy systems and additional revenue streams for the flexibility providers.
 Additionally, the method presented in PAPER 4 also includes an incentive for the demand response providers and is suitable for evaluating the impacts of different incentive values.
-The results showed that higher incentives should be used in systems with a lower share of the flexible load.
+The results showed that higher incentives should be used with systems with a lower share of the flexible load, while lower incentives should be used in systems with a higher share of the flexible load.
 The research in PAPER 5 presented a method that modelled demand response providers and energy storage systems as actors in the energy and reserve market in a joint network-constrained energy and reserve market formulation and concluded that business models for these technologies can generate a higher revenue than just participating on the energy market.